 When diagnosing a client, our doctors may perform a physical exam and a mental health screening in addition to evaluating the diagnostic criteria.
 Once a formal diagnosis has been made, we put together an individualized treatment plan that addresses the client’s unique needs.
 Medications and talk therapy work best for treating bipolar disorder.

 Medications are generally recommended to stabilize the mood.
 Some of the most common medications we prescribe are:

 Psychotherapy is another essential element of bipolar disorder treatment.
 The most effective forms of psychotherapy include cognitive behavioral therapy (CBT), psychoeducation and interpersonal and social rhythm therapy.

 Managing bipolar disorder also involves lifestyle changes.
 It’s particularly important to lead a healthy, balanced life, as this will make it easier when going through stressful situations.
 Our doctors, nurses and counselors recommend keeping a routine, developing a strong support network and learning to recognize mood swings.

-La Ventana has a number of therapies that we can teach to people living with bipolar disorder.
+La Ventana bipolar disorder treatment center has a number of therapies that we can teach to people living with bipolar disorder.
 Our clients respond well to neurofeedback, art therapy, self-care, mindfulness, yoga therapy and more.
 These alternative treatments are also conducive to a healthy, balanced lifestyle.